Correct-Syntax/reference8/README.md

 ## Status/Todo

-It is functional.
-The basics are here, but there are various improvements that can be made.

-- [ ] Ensure that drag and drop is working.
 - [ ] Menus should close without user needing to manually close them.
 - [ ] Add other filters: blur, etc.